Secure Patio Heater: 5 Ways to Prevent Tipping

 Design and Environmental Vulnerabilities

 The primary reason many patio heaters are prone to tipping lies in their design.
 Their considerable height, often combined with a relatively small base footprint and the weight of components like propane tanks or heating elements located higher up, creates a high center of gravity.
 This makes them inherently top-heavy and susceptible to external forces.
 Beyond design, environmental elements play a significant role.
 Strong winds are a common culprit, exerting considerable force on the heater’s large reflector and body, especially in open, unsheltered areas.
 Uneven terrain, such as sloped patios, soft grass, or gravel, can also compromise the base’s stability, causing the heater to wobble and become unbalanced.
-Furthermore, unforeseen events like falling debris or overhanging branches during a storm can strike the unit, knocking it off balance.
+Unforeseen events like falling debris or overhanging branches during a storm can strike the unit, knocking it off balance.
+For patio heater buying guides on this site.

 The Impact of Human Interaction